Slippy2k/hode-cyxx/techdocs/win32.md

 ![rock_hod screen0](img/rock_hod_00_0.png) ![rock_hod screen1](img/rock_hod_00_1.png)

-The callback code simply relies on some state and counter variables to change the asset for the background.
+The callback code relies on some state and counter variables to change the asset for the background when Andy jumps.

 ```
 void preScreenUpdateCb(level1, screen0) {